GoogleCloudPlatform/community/tutorials/ar-subs/index.md

     ![Sub2 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub2.png)

-1. The luma keyer settings are video mixer specific.
-But the general principle is the same: the keyer's input should be set to the Raspberry Pi HDMI output.
-And the keyer's luminance threshold should be set so that the black background is keyed out (removed), and the text with the blue background should remain as a transparent overlay.
-In this picture you can see the Downstream Luma Keyer set to **On Air** with the example Blackmagic ATEM Mini Pro video mixer:
+1. The luma keyer settings are specific to each video mixer, but the general principle is the same: The keyer's input should be set to the Raspberry Pi HDMI output, and the keyer's luminance threshold should be set so that the black background is keyed out (removed), and the text with the blue background should remain as a transparent overlay.
+In this picture, you can see the Downstream Luma Keyer set to **On Air** with the example Blackmagic ATEM Mini Pro video mixer:

     ![Sub3 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub3.png)

 1. Now you can switch the mixer to the primary video feed, and have real-time translated subtitles.
-You can then use the video mixer output as a 'webcam' and for example join a video conference with subtitles.
+You can then use the video mixer output as a *webcam* and, for example, join a video conference with subtitles.

     ![Sub4 image](https://storage.googleapis.com/gcp-community/tutorials/ar-subs/sub4.png)